 The case studies look at projects of climate change adaptation implemented in the fields of agriculture, water and infrastructure located in the areas vulnerable to climate change.
-The report show how people have been affected – through their own narratives.
+The report shows how people have been affected – through their own narratives.

-The case studies also assess how the implemented projects have benefited people and reduced vulnerability, and finally they identify areas where replications are required.
+The case studies also assess how the implemented projects have benefited people and reduced vulnerability, and finally, they identify areas where replications are required.

 The agriculture project is about introducing alternative ways of paddy cultivation to survive in the conditions of decreasing water levels.
-This includes promoting dry soil sowing of paddy as an economic way of agriculture water use and introduction of traditional varieties of paddy which can withstand water shortages and increasing air temperature.
+This includes promoting dry soil sowing of paddy as an economic way of agriculture water use and an introduction of traditional varieties of paddy which can withstand water shortages and increase air temperature.

 The water project is about construction of salt water exclusion bunds (walls) in the coastal areas, where invasion of salt/brackish water by the sea and the lagoons is a major problem It causes salinification of the agricultural lands and the groundwater; affects the settlements of the coastal communities causing displacements, losing their livelihood and causing damages to the properties.

-The infrastructure project is about preventing disastrous effects of landslides by installation of landslide sensors to strengthen the warning system and assisting people in designing their buildings and infrastructure by providing engineering consultations.
+The infrastructure project is about preventing disastrous effects of landslides by the installation of landslide sensors to strengthen the warning system and assisting people in designing their buildings and infrastructure by providing engineering consultations.